When Anxiety Is More Than A Worry Synonym

 What Is Anxiety?

-Anxiety is a term we use to describe excessive worry.
-When it comes to mental health, it is often used as a term for a condition called Generalized Anxiety Disorder (GAD).
+Anxiety is a term we use to describe excessive or chronic worry.
+When it comes to mental health, it is often used as a term for a condition called Generalized Anxiety Disorder, or GAD.
 GAD is a serious condition and requires treatment from mental health professionals to control symptoms.

 An individual is diagnosed with GAD when they display symptoms of uncontrollable, excessive worry for greater than six consecutive months.
 They will display a range of physical, emotional, and mental symptoms including the following: